urahiroshi/fuzzy-query/README.md

 ##### group member selector

-grouping elements by group value (need to be query selector), member and post selectors will search nodes between grouping elements.
+grouping elements by group value (need to be css selector), member and post selectors will search nodes between grouping elements.

   ```html